Anaminus/roblox-bug-tracker/README.md

-willfix   | Confirmed by a developer that the issue will be fixed/added. wontfix   | Confirmed by a developer that the issue will not be fixed/added. duplicate | A similar issue has already been submitted. invalid   | Does not follow the format of this tracker, or should be submitted elsewhere.
+willfix   | Confirmed by a developer that the issue will be fixed/added. wontfix   | Confirmed by a developer that the issue will not be fixed/added. duplicate | A similar issue has already been submitted. invalid   | Not an issue (i.e. expected behavior), should be submitted elsewhere, or does not follow the format of this tracker.

 ### Categories